Gender Pay Gap Statement

 Action Plan:

-1. Pay Equity Reviews: Conduct annual reviews of remuneration to identify and rectify any unjustified pay disparities based on gender.
+1. Pay Equity Reviews: Conduct regular reviews of remuneration to identify and rectify any unjustified pay disparities based on gender.

 3. Training and Development: Implement training programs to promote equal opportunities for career advancement and skill development.